raym26/messi-800-goals-dataset/README.md

-# Messi 800 Goals Dataset
+# Messi 800 Goals Dataset...and Claude Code Experimentation

 A comprehensive dataset documenting Lionel Messi's first 800 career goals, manually transcribed from video footage.
 This dataset captures detailed information about each goal including location, type, opponent, and context.